-While there can, on occasion, be some benefits to perfectionism, it is generally detrimental to wellbeing.
+While there can, on occasion, be some benefits to perfectionism, it is generally detrimental to wellbeing in situations where doing all the tasks you have to do ‘perfectly’ is not possible.

 People struggling with perfectionism can get caught up in the belief that the only route to love and respect is through high achievement, through faultless, extraordinary work.
 This is almost always a trap and doesn’t lead to the sort of lasting happiness people are looking for.
 It leads to years on a work-treadmill and never really feeling fulfilled.